xdavidhu/bugs.xdavidhu.me/_posts/2022-11-10-accidental-70k-google-pixel-lock-screen-bypass.markdown

 You can read the full conversation on [feed.bugs.xdavidhu.me](https://feed.bugs.xdavidhu.me/bugs/0016).

 All in all, even though this bug started out as a not-too-great experience for me, the hacker, after I started "screaming" loudly enough, they noticed, and really wanted correct what went wrong.
 Hopefully they treated the original reporter(s) fairly as well.
-In the end, I think Google did pretty well, althugh the fix timelime still felt long for me.
+In the end, I think Google did pretty well, although the fix timelime still felt long for me.

 But I'll let you be the judge of it.